kvarak/dnd/docs/_Classes/professional.md

 Diplomats are usually professional negotiators, emissaries and ambassadors.
 They might also be agents of governments, or freelance members of an independent "Guild of Mediators" hired by those wishing to resolve disputes.
 They may also serve as spies, or investigators of politically-sensitive scandals or crimes

-### Bonus Proficiencies
+### Bonus Skills
-As a diplomat you gain proficiency with Charisma saving throws, diplomacy skill and Persuasion skill.
-You have advantage when using these two skills.
+You gain proficiency with Charisma saving throws and 2 additional skill point to spend on the *Speechcraft* skill.

 Additionally, you learn two languages of your choice.

 ### Ever Watchful
 Diplomats make a point of keeping up with the latest news both local and from afar, as well as making an effort to know the wise and the powerful.
-From 3rd level, if you can freely travel about an area talking with locals and passing travellers for a few hours, you can make a DC 12 Charisma (Investigation) ability check with advantage.
+If you can freely travel about an area talking with locals and passing travellers for a few hours, you can make a DC 12 Charisma (Investigation) ability check with advantage.

 Success indicates that you hear all the latest useful rumours, including news of trouble.
 Failure means you hear all the latest rumours and news, but cannot discern the true from the false.
 On a success, you can also glean the names, whereabouts and general appearances of all local influential individuals, households and factions, as well as what livery, colours and heraldry they typically bear, if any.

 ### Machiavellian
-AT 6th level you gain proficiency with the Deception and Intimidation skills.
-You have advantage on all Charisma ability checks.

-Additionally, you have advantage on saving throws made to resist being charmed.
+You gain 2 additional skill points to spend on the *Speechcraft* skill, advantage on all Charisma ability checks and advantage on saving throws made to resist being charmed.

 ### Universal Linguistics
-From 9th level you can communicate and understand simple ideas and concepts when speaking to creatures that have an Intelligence score of 7 or higher, even if you do not share a language.
+You can communicate and understand simple ideas and concepts when speaking to creatures that have an Intelligence score of 7 or higher, even if you do not share a language.
 You can also glean basic information from written samples of languages that you do not know.
 The DM may have you roll an Wisdom check if you attempt to read, communicate, or understand more complex ideas in an unknown language.
 At the DM's discretion, failure may result in misinterpretation.

 ### Master Ambassador
-From 13th level, no effect can cause you to have disadvantage on Insight or Charisma ability checks.
+No effect can cause you to have disadvantage on Insight checks.
 Additionally, your mind cannot be read against your will and magic that would determine if you are telling the truth or not always indicates that you are being truthful.

 ### Diplomatic Immunity
-Starting at 17th level, your heart cannot be swayed to extremes.
+Your heart cannot be swayed to extremes.
 You are immune to being charmed and frightened.
-As an ***action***, you can end a charmed or frightened effect on a creature within 30 feet of you that you share a language with.
+As an ***action***, you can end a charmed or frightened effect on a creature within 30 ft of you that you share a language with.